 So what happens when you find out an item you need is on backorder?
 My first thought is always, “oh crap…”.
-It seems like in the past several years, there have been an increasing number of long term backorders (the most significant that come to mind are plasmalyte, Neo Poly Dex suspension, and more recently Euthanasia solution).
+It seems like in the past several years, there has been an increasing number of long-term backorders (the most significant that come to mind are plasmalyte, Neo Poly Dex suspension, and more recently Euthanasia solution).
 Backorders can be a significant challenge for veterinary hospital these days.
 Let’s look at the 5 steps that I work through after discovering a backorder.

 5 Steps to Take When a Backorder Happens:

-- After checking with your distributors, the next step is to speak with your veterinarians and leadership team- especially if it is a long term backorder!
+- After checking with your distributors, the next step is to speak with your veterinarians and leadership team- especially if it is a long-term backorder!
 Let your doctors know the situation, and when the estimated date of availability is so a game plan can be made.
 A different brand or type of medication may need to be ordered as a replacement.
-Example, in the cae of the VERY long term BO of plasmalyte, it is imperative to agree on an alternative (LRS, Normosol-R, etc.).
-If it is a short term backorder, the doctors can plan on using sparingly, etc. The main point is, it is critical to have a plan in place!
+Example, in the case of the VERY long term backorder of plasmalyte, it is imperative to agree on an alternative (LRS, Normosol-R, etc.).
+If it is a short-term backorder, the doctors can plan on using sparingly, etc. The main point is, it is critical to have a plan in place!

 - For the next step, you may want to check with local area hospitals to see if they have an overstock of the item, and you could possibly purchase some.
 You can also check with your manufacturer representative to see if they have an stock or samples they could give you.
 In case of backorders, it never hurts to ask!!